XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 window.electronAPI.onUpdateLedgerIndex((_event, value) => {
     ledgerIndexEl.innerText = value
 })
 ```

-6. To wire up our main application to broadcast the ledger index to the frontend, modify `index.js` by adding the following snippet:
+7. To wire up our main application to send the ledger index to the frontend, modify `index.js` by adding the following snippet:

 ```javascript
 // Here we have to wait for the application to signal that it is ready